alinnman/celestial-navigation/APPDOC.md

 You may of course also borrow sights from other navigators, and you can easily find groups on Facebook and other social media where sextant/chronometer readings are shared.
 Another source is using courses and training material.

-And finally you can of course test your own skills with a real sextant.
+And finally you can of
+course test your own skills with a **real sextant**.

 Do you have problems getting a correct sight reduction?
 In such case just use two sights, by unselecting